jeffgillan/r-script-containerized/README.md

 # r-script-containerized

 This repo shows a simple demonstration for how to containerize an R script for reproducibility and sharing.
 This is very useful for researchers to share code with other researchers or to their future selves.
-We show how to build and run Docker containers.
 Users of the R script can run a single `docker run`  command which will launch an Rstudio server instance which can be accessed through a web browser.The Rstudio server instance will have the R script and all of its dependencies installed.
 This ensures a consistent environment for running the R script and producing the same results.

+## Run the Container

 `git clone https://github.com/jeffgillan/r-script-containerized.git`